 ✅ MORE INFO: ANILAO TRAVEL GUIDE!

 The municipality of Tingloy occupies Maricaban Island, making it the only municipality outside mainland Batangas.
-It’s situated off the tip of the peninsula and sandwiched by Balayan Bay and Batangas Bay.
+It’s situated off the tip of the peninsula and sandwiched between Balayan Bay and Batangas Bay.

 For a long time, the isolated town has been off the radar until beachgoers heard the news about Masasa Beach, a pristine stretch of fine sand and clear waters.
 Today, Masasa Beach is one of the most popular attractions in the province, attracting thousands of tourists from Metro Manila and other parts of Luzon.